-- short-term liquidity management system; - the Bank's balance-sheet liquidity management system.
+- intraday liquidity management system; - the Bank's balance-sheet liquidity management system.

 The acceptable liquidity risk level is defined by the Bank's Supervisory Board in its Risk Appetite Statement which includes target liquidity risk indicators.
-The Policy for Liquidity Management and Monitoring is approved by the Supervisory Board.
-The Bank's Management Board is responsible for the current implementation of the above-mentioned Policy and for current liquidity management, delegating operational functions to the Assets and Liabilities Committee (ALCO).
+The Regulation on ALM Treasury risks management is approved by the Management Board which is responsible for the current implementation of the abovementioned Regulation and for current liquidity management, delegating operational functions to the Assets and Liabilities Committee (ALCO).
 ALCO is responsible for ensuring efficient liquidity management, organisation of liquidity monitoring and implementation of the related decisions.

-Monitoring of the state of liquidity and implementation of related decisions remains with the Treasury.
-The Treasury is responsible for developing liquidity calculation methodologies, performing analysis of real liquidity of assets and liabilities, defining liquidity deficit/surplus values and their maximum acceptable values, calculating cap on investments in various types of assets by maturities.
+Monitoring of the state of liquidity and implementation of related decisions remains with the ALM Treasury.
+ALM Treasury in cooperation with Risks department is responsible for developing liquidity calculation methodologies and metrics, performing analysis of real liquidity of assets and liabilities, defining liquidity deficit/surplus values and their maximum acceptable values, calculating cap on investments in various types of assets by maturities.
 The Treasury is also responsible for concluding transactions in order to regulate the Bank's liquidity and for the Bank's compliance with mandatory liquidity ratios.